Web2LearnEU/AISTER-Crowdsourcing-Pilot/README.md

 [Dr Katerina Zourou](https://web2learn.eu/katerina-zourou/): Director

 ## Cite this dataset
-When referring to or using the data repository in research publications and documentation, consider citing the dataset with its digital object identifier (DOI) minted on Zenodo.
-Citing the dataset of the HITL crowdsourcing pilot creates a mapping of attribution supporting efforts to release other datasets in the future.
+When referring to or using the data repository in research publications and documentation, cite the dataset using its digital object identifier (DOI) minted on Zenodo.
+Citing the dataset from the HITL crowdsourcing pilot creates a mapping of attribution that supports future efforts to release other datasets.
 It also reduces the amount of "orphaned data," helping to retain source links.
 Cite the repository as: Ziku, M., Kouzelis, A., Darsaklis, A. & Zourou, K. (2026).
 The AISTER Human-In-The-Loop Crowdsourcing Pilot [Dataset].
 Zenodo.

 ## Acknowledgements